Eurostar Travel Insurance: Do You Need It in 2026?

 eurostar travel insurance

-From 12 October 2025, passengers travelling by Eurostar from London St Pancras International may be asked whether they have travel insurance before boarding, according to reports in The Independent.
+If you’re travelling by Eurostar from London to Europe, you may be asked whether you have travel insurance before boarding.

 Why Are Passengers Being Asked About Travel Insurance?

-A Eurostar spokesperson clarified that passengers will be asked about travel insurance specifically, not just medical cover.
-The translations displayed at kiosks are being reviewed by the French Ministry of the Interior.
+A Eurostar spokesperson previously clarified that the question refers to travel insurance, not just basic medical cover.
+Translations and wording used at kiosks are overseen by the French Ministry of the Interior.

 What Is the Schengen Area?

-For the latest country-specific entry requirements, check the UK Government’s FCDO Travel Advice.
+For official, country-specific entry requirements, always consult the UK Government’s FCDO Travel Advice before travelling.

 Why Travel Insurance Matters for Eurostar Passengers

-Passengers using the Eurotunnel LeShuttle from Folkestone to Calais will not be asked about insurance, as these journeys are processed manually rather than via kiosks.
+Passengers travelling by car on the Eurotunnel LeShuttle from Folkestone to Calais are not typically asked about travel insurance, as border checks are carried out manually rather than through EES kiosks.

 Covered2Go Eurostar Travel Insurance